MatterMiners/cobald/docs/source/daemon/config.rst

-Each ``pipeline`` is constructed in reverse order: the *last* element should be a :py:class:`~cobald.interface.Pool` and is constructed first, then recursively passed to its predecessor to for construction.
+Each ``pipeline`` is constructed in reverse order: the *last* element should be a :py:class:`~cobald.interface.Pool` and is constructed first, then recursively passed to its predecessor for construction.

 .. code:: yaml